 - Butter: Butter should either be melted or browned before using in this recipe.
 Melt on the stove or in the microwave.
 For enhanced butterscotch and nutty flavors, I prefer using browned butter in these blondies.
 To brown the butter: slice the butter into pieces and place in a light-colored skillet.
 (Light colored helps you determine when the butter begins browning.)
 Melt the butter over medium heat, stirring occasionally.
 Once melted, the butter will begin to foam.
 Keep stirring occasionally.
 After 5-8 minutes, the butter will begin browning– you’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
 Once browned, immediately remove from heat, and pour into a heat-proof bowl.
 Allow to cool for 5 minutes before using in step 3.

-- What Pan to Use: 8-inch square pan is a little too small.
+- What Pan to Use: A 9-inch square pan is best.
+An 8-inch square pan is a little too small.
 Blondies may not cook evenly.
 You can spread the batter into a 9×13-inch pan for thinner blondies.
 Do your best to spread the batter to each edge of the pan.
 Bake time will be around 30 minutes, same oven temperature.